-2.4.3 Specific Challenge: Understanding the risks and benefits of glucocorticoid treatment.
+2.4.2 Specific Challenge: Understanding the risks and benefits of glucocorticoid treatment.

 Glucocorticoids, or 'steroids' as they commonly are referred to, are the backbone of care for many autoimmune and inflammatory conditions.
 Despite their ubiquitous use, they have been implicated in the occurrence of life limiting adverse events and negative impacts on quality of life.
 These adverse effects lead many to conclude that long term steroid use is undesirable.
 However steroids also can have beneficial effects, and in some instances play a crucial role in disease management.
-Understanding the risks and benefits of glucocorticoid treatment, dependent upon disease, dose and long term of use, would inform the debate about their value and also how they should be best utilized in treatment.
+Understanding the risks and benefits of glucocorticoid treatment, dependent upon disease, dose and longevity of use, would inform the debate about their value and also how they should be best utilized in treatment.

 A number of new medicines under development have the potential to reduce the use of steroids.
-However, the uncertainty in the benefit/risk profile of glucocorticoids in the management of disease, casts uncertainty over the clinical, commercial and economic benefits of steroid sparing and limits the value of such a claim in the label of a medicine.
+However, the uncertainty in the benefit / risk profile of glucocorticoids in the management of disease, casts uncertainty over the clinical, commercial and economic benefits of steroid sparing and limits the value of such a claim in the label of a medicine.

-- Identify biomarkers and patient focused outcomes required to predict and monitor steroid induced side effects versus disease related side effects to support better care management for patients. - Develop new treatment guidelines for the use of steroids in patient care. - Integration of the numerous already existing clinical data on steroids. - Develop educational materials for clinicians to translate new treatment guidelines into daily clinical practice and develop tools for patients to make more informed decisions about steroid use.
-Suggest other treatment options available to the patients for them to manage their disease and their own management of their disease. - Develop economic models capable of help assessing the healthcare costs associated with steroid induced side effects.
+- The biomarkers and patient focused outcomes required to predict and monitor steroid induced side effects versus disease related side effects supporting better care management for patients. - New treatment guidelines for the use of steroids in patient care. - Integration of the numerous already existing clinical data on steroids. - Educational materials for clinicians to translate new treatment guidelines into daily clinical practice and for tools patients to make more informed decisions about steroid use, other treatment options available to them and their own management of their disease. - Economic models capable of assessing the healthcare costs associated with steroid induced side effects.

-- A more informed and appropriated use of steroids therefore improving patient care. - An enhanced understanding of the improvement in the quality of clinical care that new steroid sparing medicines can offer to patients.
+- A more informed and appropriated use of steroids therefore improving patient care - An enhanced understanding of the improvement in the quality of clinical care that new steroid sparing medicines can offer to patients.

-2.5 Infection control including vaccines
+2.5 Infection control including incentives for reinvestment in antimicrobials, antivirals, and vaccines